 Downtime offers players the opportunity for their characters' stories to continue in-between events.
-In the months leading up to an event, a player who intends to attend that event can email the game team at admin@fieldsofillusion.com to describe what their character has been up to since the last even which they attended.
+In the months leading up to an event, a player who intends to attend that event can email the game team at gameteam@fieldsofillusion.com to determine some of what their character has been up to since their last event.
+Do note, that you only need to inform us of interactions that would require the game team's input.
 The game team might then reply to that email with consequential details, or the player may find a surprise waiting for them with their character sheet when they sign-in at the event.